Yakuza 4 Remastered Game Cover

 • “The story and core gameplay are a mess, and the final boss segment was so laughable that I lost all immersion entirely.”

-The music in the game has received widespread acclaim, with many reviewers praising the fantastic soundtrack that features a variety of styles, particularly jazz, and memorable battle themes.
-While some tracks are highlighted as standout pieces, a few users noted that certain licensed music is missing compared to previous titles.
-Overall, the soundtrack is considered one of the best in the Yakuza series, enhancing the gameplay experience significantly.
+The music in the game has received widespread acclaim, with many reviewers praising the diverse and memorable soundtrack, particularly highlighting its jazzy elements and character-specific themes.
+While some tracks are considered standout favorites, such as "Machine Gun Kiss" and "For Faith," a few critics noted that not every song resonates equally, leading to mixed opinions on the overall quality.
+Overall, the soundtrack is regarded as one of the best in the Yakuza series, enhancing the game's atmosphere and immersion.

 • “The soundtrack is fantastic as always, and the gameplay feels much better than Yakuza 3.”